PavloProkopenko/React-Native-Exercises/README.md

 1. [React Native Linear Gradient](https://www.npmjs.com/package/react-native-linear-gradient)

 ## Fourth application: Masked View Component
 With this additional component, you can make such a beautiful styling for your text.
-So, for this you should follow these steps:
+So, for this, you should follow these steps:
 1. Add react-native-masked-view library to your project
-2. Wrap view component which have text you want to style
+2. Wrap view component which has text you want to style
 3. Style your component (this code will be after <MaskedView>)

 Documentation
 1. [React Native Masked View](https://www.npmjs.com/package/@react-native-masked-view/masked-view)

 ## Fifth application: React Navigation
-I think, this is essential library for creating navigation between screens in React Native projects.
+I think this is an essential library for creating navigation between screens in React Native projects.
 So, if you want to use this technology in your project, you should follow these steps:
 1. Add  @react-navigation/native library to your project
 2. Add dependencies (how to do this you can watch in documentation)
 3. Choose the type of navigation you want to use (Stack, Drawer, Tab, etc.)